tauraijob/madziwa/MADZIWA_COLLEGE_TP_ASSESSMENT_GUIDE.md

 ---

-This guide provides a comprehensive foundation for building the Madziwa College TP Assessment Platform with modern web technologies and best practices.
+This guide provides a comprehensive foundation for building the Madziwa Teachers College WIL Assessment Platform with modern web technologies and best practices.